DiveGearAdvice.comUpdated May 2026

 Frequently Asked Questions

-In 2026, yes — for recreational diving.
-The Shearwater Tern and Garmin Descent G2 use the same algorithms and depth ratings as dedicated wrist computers.
-The main trade-off is screen size: watch-style displays are smaller (1.2-1.3 inches vs 2+ inches on wrist computers like the Peregrine or Perdix).
+For recreational diving, yes.
+The Tern and G2 use the same algorithms.
+The trade-off is screen size: watches are 1.3 inches vs 2+ inches on dedicated wrist units.

 Related Guides